ekke/one_page_x/README.md

 read more about this app here: http://j.mp/qt-one-page-x

-This app needs Qt 5.7 Beta and will be updated as soon as Qt 5.7 RC is out with different namespace for Qt QUick Controls 2 (qt.labs.controls)
+This app needs Qt 5.7 RC or greater

 ## License Information
 [see LICENSE ( The Unlicense )](LICENSE)